BigPolarBear1/factorization_v3/README.md

 If we index by a quadratic term's coefficient, it only yields two possible linear coefficients.
 This means, I broke factorization.
 I did it!!!!!!
 I'll skip running for a few days and finish this now.
 I guess a few days of not running isn't the end of the world.

+Update: I'll go for a run today.
+There is still a lot of coding to be done.
+And things do get slightly more complicated as coefficients grow.
+But I can adjust for it, I understand the math behind it now.
+It 100% works for small coefficients already.
+That proves my point enough.
+Now its just grinding it out to the finish line.
+A week max, more I don't need now.
+Understanding those quadratic term's coefficients, that was the catalyst that I needed to finally kick into full gear and finish my work.